ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/shared_components/quantum_yield.md

 approaches to estimating the value of $\phi_{0}$, using the `method_kphio` argument.
 The currently implemented approaches are described below.

-All of the approaches share the same baseline reference value of $\phi_{0}= 1/8$ as the theoretical maximum quantum yield of photosynthesis.
+Most of the approaches currently share the same baseline reference value of $\phi_{0}= 1/8$ as the theoretical maximum quantum yield of photosynthesis.
 The default value can be set using the {attr}`PModelConst.maximum_phi0<pyrealm.constants.pmodel_const.PModelConst.maximum_phi0>` attribute, which can then be passed into a {class}`~pyrealm.pmodel.pmodel_environment.PModelEnvironment`.
 However, the `PModel` and